Sir Peter Cook’s 80 at 80 Exhibition

 As a founder member of the group Archigram in the 1960s, Peter envisioned new possibilities for architecture.
 From his Archigram days through to his work today at CRAB studio (the Cook-Robotham Architecture Bureau), Peter has always paralleled design with teaching.
 His work spans experimental projects such as the seminal Plug-In City through to the famous blue buildings of Graz and Bournemouth.
 His drawings and projects are in the Permanent Collections of the Museum of Modern Art, New York, the Victoria and Albert Museum, the Deutsches Architektur Museum, the Centre Pompidou and FRAC in Orléans.
 As Chair of The Bartlett School of Architecture, UCL, from 1990 to 2005, Peter has attracted staff and students from across the world and succeeded in transforming The Bartlett into a leading centre for creative design.

-The exhibition will be the largest and most comprehensive of Sir Peter’s current exhibitions, which have taken place in Berlin, Cologne, and Munich.
+The exhibition is the largest and most comprehensive of Sir Peter’s current exhibitions, which have taken place in Berlin, Cologne, and Munich.
 It covers five themes:

 - Architecture and Vegetation